cescue/language-autohotkey/README.md

-# AutoHotKey syntax-highlighting for Atom
+# language-autohotkey2

-This package adds basic syntax highlighting support for .ahk files in Atom.
+Basic syntax highlighting for AutoHotkey in Atom.

-TODO: Update README
+TODO: Come on man, write some documentation.